ZoltanMG/ZoltanMG/README.md

 ### Hi 👋
-Zoltán is a developer with knowledge of GIT Python, C, Mysql, Flask, Jinja2, deployment with NGINX and Gunicorn, HTML5, and CSS3, with great motivation to learn and enthusiasm for teamwork.
+Zoltán is a developer with knowledge of GIT, Python, C, Mysql, Flask, Jinja2, deployment with NGINX and Gunicorn, HTML5, and CSS3, with great motivation to learn and enthusiasm for teamwork.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ZoltanMG&layout=compact)